IheomaNwuzor/Furniture-Sales-Dashboard/README.md

 # Interactive filters:

-Located on the dashboard, use filters for Consumer, Coporate, Home Office, Central, East and West categories to refine the data displayed across visualizations.
+Located on the dashboard, use filters for segment and regions categories to refine the data displayed across visualizations.
 Analyze Trends:
-Use the peak sales month line chart to predict future ales.
+Use the line chart analse the trend of sales performance.
 Identify patterns in order dates, ship mode and sales performance.
 Focus on Risks:
-Monitor the profit throgh the rounded rectangle, the sales category and highest selling cities with their profits through the cluster charts.
+Monitor the profit throgh the KPI, the sales category and highest selling cities with their profits through the cluster charts.
 Investigate categories or orders with lowest sale levels or high risks.

 # Tools and features used: